 Belgium is divided into regions: Wallonia and Flanders.
 Flanders is where Flemish is spoken and Wallonia is where French is spoken.
-Both regions are actually quite different in terms of their culture, landscapes, and cities.
+Both regions are actually quite different in terms of their architecture, landscapes, and cities.
 Many people travel through Brussels without ever seeing Wallonia, which is a shame as Wallonia is often a highlight of my own Belgian itineraries!

 If you’ll be traveling in Wallonia without a car, I’d recommend heading to Namur for at least a day from Brussels!
 There’s a direct train connection from Brussels.
 From here, you can take the train towards Durbuy, which is one of the most beautiful towns in Belgium, or Dinant.
 These are both picturesque towns in Belgium, perfect for a taste of Wallonia.
 Mons is in a different direction, but beautiful none-the-less.